angular/angularfire/docs/Auth-with-Ionic2.md

 import { AngularFireModule } from 'angularfire2';
 import { AuthService } from '../providers/auth-service';

-// need to import to use AngularFireAuthModule in Angularfire2 4.0.0-rc0 import { AngularFireAuthModule } from 'angularfire2/auth';
+// need to import to use AngularFireAuth in Angularfire2 4.0.0-rc0 import { AngularFireAuthModule } from 'angularfire2/auth';

 export const firebaseConfig = {